 Village in the

-City of Amsterdam.
-Amsterdam probably has been the
+Amsterdam has been the most congenial urban

 Stein, Tennessee